MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-desktop-app-nodejs-electron-sign-in.md

 To register your application and add the app's registration information to your solution manually, follow these steps:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
-1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="./media/quickstart-configure-app-access-web-apis/portal-01-directory-subscription-filter.png" border="false"::: in the top menu to switch to the tenant to register the application in the **Directories + subscriptions** setting.
+1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="./media/quickstart-configure-app-access-web-apis/portal-01-directory-subscription-filter.png" border="false"::: in the top menu to switch to the tenant to register the application from the **Directories + subscriptions** menu.
 1. Browse to **Identity** > **Applications** > **App registrations** and select **New registration**.
 1. Enter a **Name** for your application, for example `msal-node-desktop`.
 Users of your app might see this name, and you can change it later.
 1. Select **Register** to create the application.